-This Virtual Talk is a real video treat!
+This Video Talk is a real treat!
 In it, I reveal intriguing stories about the author to help you understand what prompted this book to be written.
 I identify the main characters and their roles, analyse the themes behind the story, and describe the influence that the era, lifestyle and circumstances have on the book’s setting.
 This talk is illustrated with photographs, paintings, scenes from different film versions and book covers – you’ll have plenty to look at while you listen.

 Buy it now and receive a link to view your video immediately.

 100% guaranteed.
 If you don’t feel my talk is great value for money, please let me know why and I will refund your purchase price.